Are Stock Markets Efficient or Not?

 But, do these anomalies disprove the efficient market hypothesis or are there logical explanations that explain the incidence of out performance other than the fact the markets are not efficient?

 Why Market Anomalies Don’t Disprove the Efficient Market Hypothesis

-The Investor’s Business Daily founder, William O’Neil is a big proponent in the momentum approach and it is true that for a period stocks do seem to continue moving in the same direction.
-Frequently, investors overreact to a positive or negative news incident and the stock price deviates from fair value.
+The Investor’s Business Daily founder, William O’Neil is a big proponent in the momentum approach and it is true that for a period, stocks do seem to continue moving in the same direction.
+Frequently, investors overreact to a positive or negative news incident causing the company’s stock price to deviates from fair value.
 The problem with making an outsized gain, above that predicted by markets, is persistency.

 Small stocks usually grow faster than large stocks.
 Practically speaking, if a company sells $10 billion per year, in order to grow 10% they would need to sell $100 million more in the next year.
 That’s a lot of sales.

 But, if a company sells $5 million in a year, they only need to increase sales by $500 thousand in order to grow 10%.
 Earning $500 thousand is much easier than selling $100 million more products or services.
-Thus it is only logical that a small company is going to grow faster than a larger one.
+Thus, it’s only logical that a small company is going to grow faster than a larger one.

 At the end of the the year, many investors sell stocks with losses in order to benefit from the capital loss on their taxes.
 Thus, in January, they buy back stocks to remain in the markets.
 Simple explanation for the January effect.